oyoungDS/Statistics-with-R/README.md

 # Statistics-with-R

-Functions created to make calculating statistics formula much easier.
+Functions I created to make calculating statistics formula much easier for me.

 Most R Functions take in Vectors, these ones specifically takes in Mean and Variances.